visual-framework/vf-wp/wp-content/plugins/vf-publications-block/README.md

 # Publications (block)

-**Work in progress.** To display a list of publications from the Content Hub.
+To display a list of team or group publications from the Content Hub.

 ## Configuration